How to turn negative patient reviews into positive practice marketing.

 Apologizing on social media: A necessary evil

-Online complaints will impact your ability to market your practice, but the effect doesn’t have to be negative.
+Online complaints will impact your ability to market your practice, but the final result doesn’t have to be negative.
 Here are a couple of reasons you have to buck up, swallow your pride, and humbly address the complaint anyway.

 If you leave negative reviews or posts alone, it leads viewers to assume that you don’t care.
 You don’t care enough to respond, so you certainly don’t care enough to fix it.
 Studies show that 4 out of 5 consumers will revise their purchasing decision after looking at reviews, so it’s important to convey the right message by taking online complaints seriously.

-Responding to negative reviews shows that, not only are you paying attention, but you care enough to change.
-This small act tells prospects that you are a provider that is truly invested in your patients’ happiness.
+Responding to negative reviews shows that not only are you paying attention, but you care enough to change.
+This small act tells prospects that you are a healthcare provider who is truly invested in your patients’ happiness.

 Social media apologies can be made much simpler, less frightening, and more effective when you use the right techniques.
 Whether you have to use them only once in your lifetime or on a few dozen occasions, taking a quick lesson will serve you well.